seantauber/Psycloud/readme.md

 #Psycloud
-##A backend experiment server for AppEngine

-Javascript and Python client libraries allow you to connect your web-based experiment interface with psycloud server.
+A backend experiment server for AppEngine with Javascript and Python remote client libraries

 ###Part 1: Getting started